Need a New Job? Find It Here!

 Difference between open-source software & other software types

-Some software has source code that can be changed only by the individual, team or company who developed it — and has sole control over it.
+Some software has source code that can be changed only by the individual, team, or company who developed it — and has sole control over it.
 This software is classified as ‘ownership’ or ‘closed source’ software.
-It can only be copied, reviewed and updated lawfully with the original writers of software.
-And computer users must consent to not do something with the software that software permissions of the software do not specifically enable to use of proprietary software.
+It can only be copied, reviewed, and updated lawfully with the original writers of the software.
+Computer users must consent to not do something with the software that software permissions of the software do not specifically enable to use of proprietary software.

 Why do people use open-source software?